markgyoni/geopol/docs/The_Server/Mods/Immersive_Mods/Immersive_Technology.md

 :::info Note

 Along with these multi blocks it adds some small useful additions, like trash cans for various types of fluids or items.
-Any information not found here on Immersive Technology or Energy can be found in the engineers manual, like the rest of the immersive series mods (excluding immersive vehicles.)
+Any information not found here on Immersive Technology or Energy can be found in the engineers manual, like the rest of the Immersive series. (excluding Immersive Vehicles.)

 :::